cyfronet-fid/eosc-search-service/README.md

 How to load output of version 2 of the Hive queries, as available in: https://docs.cyfronet.pl/display/FID/Queries+v2.

-Either use directly the jsonl file or transform the original using (assuming the file is placed in `tmp/qv2-pub/000550_0`):
+Either use directly the jsonl file or transform the original using (assuming the file is placed in `transform/tmp/qv2-pub/000550_0`):
 ```
+cd transform
-python transform/v2/tsv_to_jsonl.py tmp/qv2-pub/000550_0 > tmp/qv2-pub/000550_0.jsonl
+pipenv run python transform/v2/tsv_to_jsonl.py tmp/qv2-pub/000550_0 > tmp/qv2-pub/000550_0.jsonl
 ```

 To process datafiles without journal (you can check for it in the confluence page) set envvar `OMIT_JOURNAL=1` for